 Here are the advantages of diabetic patients consuming pomegranate.

 Pomegranate is rich in natural sugar fructose and attached antioxidants, which helps scavenge blood glucose level.
 The antioxidants in pomegranate minimise cell damage, regular blood glucose level and improve blood circulation.
 According to research, it is found that consuming 1.5 ml of pomegranate juice per kg of body weight helps in reducing the fasting glucose level in type-2 diabetic patients.
 This is due to neutralising the reactive oxygen species by antioxidants in pomegranate like punicalagin, ellagic, oleanolic, ursolic etc. Hence, antioxidants help fight against oxidative stress and reduce cell damage and inflammation.

 Research shows that it is effective for diabetes as it reduces insulin resistance due to the pomegranate juice ability to increase the function of beta cells in the pancreas and trigger insulin production.
 The production of insulin hormone helps reduce blood sugar and hence helps with reducing diabetes-induced obesity.
 Tannins and many antioxidants are effective in controlling type 2 diabetes.

 Ways to Consume Pomegranate

-- Pomegranate can be generously added to a salad to give your green salad or fruit salad a sweet taste and flavour.
+Pomegranates can be generously added to a salad to give your green salad or fruit salad a sweet taste and flavour.

-- Add pomegranate to your sandwich to enjoy a delicious treat.
+Add pomegranate to your sandwich to enjoy a delicious treat.
 It is super easy to make a sandwich with pomegranate sprinkles between it.